tresoldi/dafsa/DESIGN.md

 - Joining tokens into a display string is a rendering concern, handled by the DOT emitter's `label_sep` parameter.

+**One deliberate departure from the condition stated above.** 1.0 also required the *predecessor* to have exactly one outgoing edge, and this document originally repeated that.
+The condition is
+unnecessary: a compound label keeps the first token of the edge it replaces, so a branching predecessor's transitions stay distinguishable and determinism is untouched.
+Dropping it compacts strictly more — `["axyz", "b"]` collapses to two transitions out of the root rather than leaving the `xyz` chain expanded.

+**Compound labels do not change the CSR layout.** `t_symbol` keeps holding one symbol per transition — the *first* of its label — so ascending order within a state, determinism, and the binary search in `step` all work unchanged.
+A parallel `labels` list holds the full tuple, and is `None` when every label has length one, exactly as the weight arrays are.
+What changes is only how many tokens a transition consumes, which the traversal, ranking and enumeration code now accounts for.

+Measured on the 96,393-sequence corpus: 109,160 states fall to 39,864 (63% fewer) and 194,703
+transitions to 125,407, in 0.64s.
+The language, `len()`, iteration order and every weight are unchanged, which is the whole contract.

 ### 6.5 `SuffixAutomaton` and `Cdawg`

 Worth stating plainly, because the two were run together in earlier scoping: a *compact